RAS598-2025-S-Team05/RAS598-2025-S-Team05.github.io/docs/about.md

 ## Meet the Team

-### John Doe
+### Asrith Pandreka
 - **Role**: Team Lead
 - **Expertise**: Robotics, Embedded Systems
-- **Bio**: John is a senior student with a passion for robotics and automation.
+- **Bio**: Asrith is a senior student with a passion for robotics and automation.
 He oversees the team's projects and ensures everything runs smoothly.

-### Jane Smith
+### Varun Karthik
 - **Role**: Software Developer
 - **Expertise**: Machine Learning, AI
-- **Bio**: Jane specializes in developing intelligent algorithms for robotics systems.
-She is responsible for the software architecture of our projects.
+- **Bio**: Varun specializes in developing intelligent algorithms for robotics systems.
+He is responsible for the software architecture of our projects.

-### Alex Johnson
+### Anjali Notani
 - **Role**: Hardware Engineer
 - **Expertise**: Circuit Design, Sensors
-- **Bio**: Alex focuses on designing and building the hardware components of our robotics systems.
-He ensures that our designs are both efficient and reliable.
+- **Bio**: Anjali focuses on designing and building the hardware components of our robotics systems.
+She ensures that our designs are both efficient and reliable.

 ## Our Projects